smart-data-models/dataModel.WaterDistributionManagementEPANET/Pump/doc/spec.md

         units: KiloWatt
     pumpPattern:
       anyOf:
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Identifier format of any NGSI entity
           maxLength: 256
           minLength: 1
           pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
           type: string
+          x-ngsi:
+            type: Property
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Identifier format of any NGSI entity
           format: uri
           type: string
+          x-ngsi:
+            type: Property
-      description: 'The ID label of a time pattern used to control the pump''s operation.
+      description: The ID label of a time pattern used to control the pump's operation.
 The multipliers of the pattern are equivalent to speed settings.
-A multiplier of zero implies that the pump will be shut off during the corresponding time period'
+A multiplier of zero implies that the pump will be shut off during the corresponding time period
       x-ngsi:
         type: Relationship
     quality:
-      description: 'Observed quality in the network component'
+      description: Observed quality in the network component
       properties:
         observedBy:
           anyOf:
-            - description: 'Property.
-Identifier format of any NGSI entity'
+            - description: Identifier format of any NGSI entity
               maxLength: 256
               minLength: 1
               pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
               type: string
+              x-ngsi:
+                type: Property
-            - description: 'Property.
-Identifier format of any NGSI entity'
+            - description: Identifier format of any NGSI entity
               format: uri
               type: string
+              x-ngsi:
+                type: Property
         value:
+          description: Numerical value of the quality
           type: number
+          x-ngsi:
+            type: Property
       type: object
       x-ngsi:
         type: Property
     seeAlso:
-      description: 'list of uri pointing to additional resources about the item'
+      description: list of uri pointing to additional resources about the item
       oneOf:
         - items:
             format: uri